aliceswood/CV/README.md

 ## Skills
 - **Adaptability:** There were daily challenges working in HR - these could range from dealing with difficult employee sitations to picking up new systems or procedures.
-Similarly, the tech world is an ever-evolving field, and being adaptable and willing to learn new technologies and programming languages is essential.
+Similarly, the tech world is an ever-evolving field, and being adaptable and willing to learn new technologies and programming languages are essential skills.

-- **Communication:** I learned how to adapt my style of communication depending on who I was speaking to.
-This improved my ability for active listening, giving and receiving feedback, and discussing ideas, all of which are key skills for collaboration.
+- **Communication:** I learned how to adapt my style of communication depending on who I am speaking to.
+This improved my ability for active listening, giving and receiving feedback, and discussing ideas, all of which are key skills for teamwork and collaboration.

 - **Problem Solving:** A lot of the work within HR is driven by problem solving, for example working with managers to increase team morale or working as a mediator to help resolve conflicts.
 Often HR projects often need some thinking outside of the box in order to find the solution.
 So far in my journey as a Software Developer, I have definitely seen the importance of looking at the bigger picture and thinking laterally to solve a challenge.

 - **Attention to Detail:** As an HR professional, a key aspect of my role included managing sensitive employee data from performance reviews to sickness absence.
 Attention to detail is also crucial in software development, where even a small error in code can have significant consequences - which I have very much learned the hard way!

-- **Confidentiality:** In my HR roles and in Hospitality, I was responsible for handling sensitive employee information and ensuring its confidentiality.
-This experience instilled in me a deep understanding of the importance of data privacy and the ability to maintain confidentiality in all aspects of my work.
+- **Confidentiality:** In my roles in HR and Hospitality, I was responsible for handling sensitive employee information and ensuring its confidentiality.
+This has instilled in me a deep understanding of the importance of data privacy and the ability to maintain confidentiality in all aspects of my work.

 ## Education